 Restoration to gilding is carried out as part of the restoration services we offer.
 However, digital images do not supply enough relevant information for gilding enquiries and a workshop examination is required to be carried out prior to confirming your estimate.
 Enquiries for the restoration of highly reflective mirror type gilding should be directed to a specialist gilding restorer.

-We are happy to supply estimates for mid-range museum repairs, as per the repair description detailed in the above section "Restoration types and the process", for items that come under the category of ceramic serveware, dinnerware or drinkware and advise that all such items should always be classed as being used for display purposes only following any form of repair.
-However, following a safety assessment, we have made the decision not to repair modern teapots, cups or mugs that leave open the possibility of post repair use.
+We are happy to supply estimates for mid-range museum repairs, as per the repair description detailed in the above section "Restoration types and the process", for items that come under the category of ceramic serveware or dinnerware, apart from those items mentioned above, and would advise that all such items should always be classed as being used for display purposes only following any form of repair.

 Materials used at Ceramics Restored are specifically chosen to maximise the future stability, appearance and lifetime of any ceramic repairs.
 All procedures are fully reversible and are documented for future reference.
 Following the completion of any restoration process, care must be taken to avoid applying unnecessary stress to the piece in question during handling, especially with regard to any peripheral areas and it is equally important that all restored items be kept in a stable and dry environment and away from extreme heat and direct sunlight following any restoration process.